fluree/docs.flur.ee/src/content/0.10.0/docs/query/sparql.md

 ### What is SPARQL?

 SPARQL (pronounced "sparkle") is a query-langauge for RDF ledgers.
-RDF ledgers are also known as triple-store ledgers, and every fact in a triple-store ledger is stored a triple composed of a subject-predicate-object (SPO).
+RDF ledgers are also known as triple-store ledgers, and every fact in a triple-store ledger is stored in a triple composed of a subject-predicate-object (SPO).
 The first three elements of a flake (subject, predicate, object) align exactly to triple-store ledgers' SPO triples.
 This lends itself to connection across Fluree and RDF ledgers.

 You can use SPARQL to: